 Who are these Independent Bottlers?

 Okay, you’re sold, right?
 You just need to know what to look for.
 What’s great about Independent Bottlers is that you can usually find at least 1-2 different labels in a standard liquor store and there are lines out there to fit most every budget.
 Many companies offer their products at a wide spectrum of price points so you can see which bottlers make things that you like before investing more money in a 34 or 41-year-old bottle (if that’s your thing).
-Some of the more widely available Independent Bottlers are below, along with some notes and a sample bottle so you know what you’re looking for.
+Some of the more widely available Independent Bottlers are below, along with some notes so you know what you’re looking for.

 Even if you didn’t know what Independent Bottlers were, you may have still heard of Gordon & Macphail, as they are possibly the most well-known on this list.
 What started as a grocery store in the Speyside region of Scotland now owns their own warehouses where they age whiskies they’ve purchased, and the company also owns the Benromach distillery.
 They have several lines which come in at different price points, and I would suggest starting with the “Discovery” range to dip your toe in the waters.